Estimating spillovers using imprecisely measured networks: Introduction

-Our approach is related to a growing literature in economics, political science, sociology, and statistics on network sampling and mismeasurement.
+In terms of related literature, there are two areas that deserve particular attention: (i) work on mismeasurement/sampling in networks and (ii) models for characterizing peer influence.
+Beginning with the first item, our approach is related to a growing literature in economics, political science, sociology, and statistics on network sampling and mismeasurement.
 This literature views the observed graph as a mismeasured version of a true, unobserved, network.
-One common setting is assumes that the researcher can perfectly observe a fraction of the total network.
+One common setting assumes that the researcher can perfectly observe a fraction of the total network.
 For example, \citet{chandrasekhar2011econometrics} shows how egocentrically sampled network data can be used to predict the ``full" network in a process they term graphical reconstruction. \footnote{See \citet{williams2016economic} and \citet{griffith2017random} for sample applications.} By contrast, we study a setting in which all potential links are measured, but may contain some error.
 As in \citet{handcock2010modeling} and \citet{newman2018network}, we relate the observed and latent network via a probabilistic model and, given a set of model parameters, construct a distribution over the true network conditional on the observed graph.\footnote{In our setting, by contrast, even a full graph cannot be used to train probabilistic models, because of the potential for error on every link (and non-link).
 This creates an inability to learn the parameters of the mismeasurement process.
-For example, the observed network data does not inform the proportion of true links missing from the observed graph.}
+For example, the observed network data does not inform the proportion of true links missing from the observed graph.} The functional form for network effects we assume in the local network exposure approach \citep{aronow2017estimating, ugander2013graph} generalizes another commonly used approach for measuring spillover effects: a model in which a subject's outcome is modeled as a function of the number of treated peers, conditional on the total number of peers \citep{miguel2004worms}.\footnote{Our local network exposure approach (as well as the ``linear-in-treated-peers'' approach just described) contrasts with linear-in-means models \citep{manski1993identification, bramoulle2009identification} in its assumed avenues of treatment interference.
+Local network exposure models assume that the avenues of interference for each subject are limited to the treatment assignments of other subjects in their network.
+On the other hand, linear-in-means models \citep{manski1993identification, bramoulle2009identification} postulate that indirect treatment effects are a linear function of the average outcome of that subject's peers.} The ``linear-in-treated-peers'' approach typically assumes the (expected) outcome changes as a linear function of the number of treated contacts.
+Equivalently, it assumes that the additional effect of each treated contact on the outcome is constant.
+The exposure condition setup, in contrast, allows for an arbitrary relationship between the number of treated contacts and the outcome, depending on how exposure conditions are defined.
+For the purpose of exposition, we assume a conceptually simple but nonlinear relationship in our data example and simulations.
+Specifically, we assume that the effect of knowing treated individuals is constant after the first treated contact.
+This setup has the advantage of needing only four exposure conditions (zero treated contacts or more than zero, crossed by each respondent's treatment status).
+This scenario corresponds to a situation where one treated peer is very influential, say, if a trusted peer conveys reliable information that is not particularly context-specific, such as the existence of a particular initiative.